Autonomic dysreflexia can occur in persons with a spinal cord injury (SCI) above T6. This can be life threatening because of elevated blood pressure.

 This hypertension should be treated medically

-Nitroglycerine paste 1 – 2 inches to skin every 2 hours.
-May wipe off if BP stable.
-Reapply if needed or administered.
+Apply nitroglycerine paste 1 – 2 inches to skin every 2 hours.
+May wipe off if blood pressure is stable.
+Reapply if needed.
 Nifedipine 10 mg capsule (immediate release form).
 May repeat in 20 – 30 minutes, if necessary.
 Avoid sub-lingual, which can cause abrupt hypotension.

-Check BP at least every 3 minutes.
+Check blood pressure at least every 3 minutes.
 It can change rapidly.

 ► Download autonomic dysreflexia information sheet